nhsy-hcp/hcp-terraform-mcp/README.md

 A Model Context Protocol (MCP) server that provides AI agents with standardized access to HCP Terraform APIs for managing projects, workspaces, and runs.

-## Phase 1 - Foundation
+## Project Status - Phase 3 Complete ✅

-This phase implements the basic project structure, authentication, and API client foundation.
+All three implementation phases have been completed, providing a full-featured MCP server for HCP Terraform management.

 ### Completed Features

+**Phase 1 - Foundation:**
 - Python project initialization with uv package manager
 - MCP Python SDK and HTTP client dependencies
 - Development environment and testing framework setup